netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    Step 5:  Either group or IP/MAC address based access control policies
       are maintained on relevant PEPs under the controller's management.
+      Whether the PEP enforces the group or IP/MAC address based ACL is implementation specific.
+Either type of ACL policies may exist on the PEP. {{PEP-ucl}} and {{PEP-acl}} elaborate on each case.

 ##  Endpoint Group